dikortis/LetsTalkETC/Episodes/Episode_10.md

 **Charles Hoskinson:**
  let's talk about that so
-you know when I I when we first did the proposal and I guess you know it kind of came out a ham-fisted way we we said hey let's have a cool open-source discussion about like monetary policy and Treasury and so forth so we kind of broadcasted
+you know I when we first did the proposal and I guess you know it kind of came out a ham-fisted way we said hey let's have a cool open-source discussion about like monetary policy and Treasury and so forth so we kind of broadcasted